pgruetter/sdl-docs/docs/getting-started/get-departures.md

 In every data pipeline, you will have at least one *DataObject* for your input and one for your output.
 If you have more than one action, you will also have at least one *DataObject* for each intermediary step between two actions.

 In our case, in order to get our departure data, we are going to build one action.
-Hence, we need one dataObject for our input, and one for our output.
+Hence, we need one DataObject for our input, and one for our output.
 Create a directory called config in your current working directory and an empty file called application.conf.
 This is where we will define our data pipeline.

 ## Define departures objects